top of page

 How to Prepare Your Home for an In-Home Photo Session

+You do not need a perfectly clean house.
 When I arrive, we’ll walk through your home together and choose the spaces with the best light.
 If something small needs to be moved, we’ll move it.
 That’s it.

 The most popular photo locations inside the home include: